-There is a substantial body of research indicating that a well-developed financial system makes a positive contribution to the average long-run growth rate in the real output of a country (see for example Levine 2002 and Beck and Levine 2002)1.
+There is a substantial body of research indicating that a well-developed financial system makes a positive contribution to the average long-run growth rate in the real output of a country (see for example Levine 2002 and Beck and Levine 2002).
 Moreover it does not seem to matter whether the country has a stock market oriented financial system like those in the U.K. and the U.S., or, a bank oriented system like those in Germany and Japan.
-Apparently the only thing that does seem to matter is whether the financial system is built on the substructure of an efficient and flexible legal system that respects property rights and contracts (see LaPorta, Lopez-de-Silanes, Shleifer, and Vishny 1998 and Beck, Demirguc-Kunt, and Levine 2003).
+Apparently the only thing that does seem to matter is whether the financial system is built on the substructure of an efficient legal system that respects property rights and contracts (see LaPorta, Lopez-de-Silanes, Shleifer, and Vishny 1998 and Beck, Demirguc-Kunt, and Levine 2003).
 This growth does not come free since there is also a substantial body of research indicating that both the stock market and the banking system in a financially well-developed country like the U.S. amplifies fluctuations in real economic activity.
-Volatility in share valuations in the stock market induces volatility in real corporate investment and GDP as the evidence of Polk and Sapienza (2002), Panageas (2003), Gilchrist, Himmelberg, and Huberman (2005), Chirinko and Schaller (2007), and Kau, Linck, and Rubin (2004) indicates.
+Volatility in share valuations in the stock market induces volatility in real corporate investment and GDP as the evidence of Polk and Sapienza (2002), Panagreas (2003), Gilchrist, Himmelberg, and Huberman (2004), and Kau, Linck, and Rubin (2004) indicates.
 According to this research firms "just can't say no" to the stock market.
 The stock market is not the only financial source of instability in the real economy.
-There is also considerable theoretical and some empirical research indicating that bank lending is procyclical and amplifies fluctuations in real corporate investment and GDP.
-However in the case of banks the "excessive" asset adjustments in the form of procyclicality in bank lending is not attributable to excessive volatility in bank share valuations in the stock market, but instead to other factors.
+There is also considerable research indicating that volatility in bank lending amplifies and prolongs fluctuations in real corporate investment and GDP.
+However in the case of banks the "excessive" asset adjustments in the form of procyclicality in bank lending is not attributable to excessive volatility in bank share valuations in the stock market, but instead to other factors (see Lang and Nakamura 1992, Stanton 1998, Borio, Furfine, and Lowe 2001, and Catarineu-Rabell, Jackson, and Tsomocos 2002 among others).